MultithreadHodgepodge/MultithreadHodgepodge/README.md

 [**Peter Kung**](https://github.com/Peter-Kung)

 ## Contribution
-Please feel free to make a pull request to Multithread-Hodgepodge or leave a star for the project!!
+Please feel free to make a pull request to MultithreadHodgepodge or leave a star for the project!!